FacilMap/Leaflet.DraggableLines/README.md

 Leaflet.DraggableLines
 ======================

-Leaflet.DraggableLines is a Leaflet plugin that makes it possible to add additional waypoints or corners to routes, lines and polygons by drag&drop.
-The way it works is that while hovering the line, a temporary marker appears at the position of the mouse cursor.
-When the user drags the marker, it is added as a new point to the shape.
+Leaflet.DraggableLines is a Leaflet plugin that makes it possible to change the shape of routes, lines and polygons by drag&drop.
+It add the following interactions to Polylines and its subclasses (such as Polygons):
+* A marker is added to each point on the line.
+This point can be dragged around to change the shape of the line.
+Unless disabled via the `removeOnClick` option, unless that would cause the line to have less than 2 (3 for polygons) points.
+* While hovering anywhere on the line, a temporary marker appears that follows the mouse cursor.
+This point can be clicked or dragged to add an additional corner/waypoint in that place.

+There is support for MultiPolylines, for Polygons with holes and for Polylines based on calculated routes (where dragging should update the route points rather than the coordinates of the Polyline).

 Tip: Use it together with [Leaflet.HighlightableLayers](https://github.com/FacilMap/Leaflet.HighlightableLayers) to make it easier to drag thin lines.